clef-men/article_tmc/popl25-author-response.md

-Our wording is defensive because it is difficult to be aware of all publications and ongoing work on simulations in separation logic, but our claim to novelty was independently and recently confirmed on the (public) Iris Mattermost communication platform by Robbert Krebbers, one of the Iris maintainers.
-We quote the relevant discussion:
+Our wording is defensive because it is difficult to be aware of all publications and ongoing work on simulations in separation logic, but our claim to novelty was independently and recently confirmed on the (public) Iris Mattermost communication platform by Michael Sammler and Robbert Krebbers, one of the Iris maintainers.
+We quote the relevant discussion (September 10th 2024):

 > Abhishek Anand:
 > [...]